lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/05-CRUD-Advanced/README.md

 ## Background & Objectives

-The goal of this exercise is to implement the remaining CRUD actions of the previous challenge.
+The goal of this exercise is to implement the remaining CRUD actions from the previous challenge.

 **Note**: As a reminder, in this exercise, we **give** you the `DB` global variable, so no need to instantiate a new `SQLite3::Database` yourself.
 Just use `DB.execute` in your code, and it'll work (but feel free to have a look at `spec/models/post_spec.rb` to see how the `DB` variable is created).